autonity/autonity/docker_e2e_test/README.md

             action: "start"
             target: [4, 1] # start the specific node within 210s after test case start. action: "start"
       input:
-        startAt: 150  # start the TX issuing from 180th seconds.
-        duration:  120 # num of seconds the transaction sending duration.
         senderNode: 2  # node coin_base address will be used as default sender address.
         receiverNode: 3  # node coin_base address wil be used as default receiver address.
         amountperTX: 10 # 10 tokens to be transfer per transaction.